-$$H_2O + h\nu \rightarrow 1/2O_2 + H_2$$ (8)

-Despite the successful work of Fujishima and Honda, the use of a photoelectrochemical cells involves the difficulty of constructing the oxide semiconductor photoelectrode.
-Therefore, applications of the principle of water photodecomposition using semiconductor for heterogeneous photocatalytic systems using powdered semiconductors instead of photoelectrodes have been actively studied by reason of their advantages over photoelectrochemical cells, i.e. low cost to construct, chemical stability under the light, and large surface area.
+$$H_2O + h\nu \rightarrow 1/2O_2 + H_2 \tag{2.8}$$ Despite the successful work of Fujishima and Honda, the use of a photoelectrochemical cells involves the difficulty of constructing the oxide semiconductor photoelectrode.
+Therefore, applications of the principle of water photodecomposition using semiconductor for heterogeneous photocatalytic systems using powdered semiconductors instead of photoelectrochemical cells, i.e. low cost to construct, chemical stability under the light, and large surface area.
 Such attempts have been supported by two experimental advances.
-One is accumulation of data on photocatalytic reactions over powdered semiconductors, while the other is Bard's concept that can be pictured as a "short-circuited" photoelectrochemical cell, where semiconductor electrode and metal counter electrode have been brought into contact in single particle.
+One is accumulation of data on photocatalytic reactions over powdered semiconductors, while the other is Bard's concept that can be pictured as a ''short-circuited'' photoelectrochemical cell, where semiconductor electrode and metal counter electrode have been brought into contact in single particle.
 The history and development of the briefly mentioned progress about water splitting can be traced as follows (Bard et al., 1995).